Basic concepts

 a.
 The conducting zone

-It encompasses the structures from the nose to the smallest air tubes within the lungs. these are used for ventilation.
+It encompasses the structures from the nose to the smallest air tubes within the lungs.
+These are used for ventilation.

 b.
 The respiratory zone

-it includes small air tubes (respiratory bronchioles) and the alveoli.
+The respiratory zone consists of small air tubes (respiratory bronchioles) and the alveoli.
 Gas exchange occurs within the respiratory zone.

 Structures of the respiratory system